 The websites we build have a Content Management System (CMS).
-There is much written about content management systems on the web already so if you are interested in delving into the topic we recommend looking up either WordPress or Drupal.
+There is much written about content management systems on the web already, so if you are interested in delving into the topic, we recommend looking up either WordPress or Drupal.
 They are the most prevalent content publishing systems out there and the ones we build on top of.

 Analytics management and reporting tools

 Managing your analytics means configuring custom reports, granting access to third parties, and accessing the data.
 When you hire a third party to run an advertising campaign for you, you’ll want them to see the analytics so they can improve their campaigns while they run.
-You will also want them to configure their conversion metrics and goals so that you can get a quick birds-eye-view of the campaigns effectiveness.
+You will also want them to configure their conversion metrics and goals so that you can get a quick birds-eye-view of the campaign’s effectiveness.

 Analytics about your visitors will tell you what pages are popular, how long people spend on those pages, and who referred visitors to your site.
-All kinds of data is anonymously collected from your visitors.
-You can identify the ratio of desktop to mobile users, what geographical area your visitors are from, and you can even identify behavioral patterns like the tendency to always return to the homepage using the back-button rather than clicking the next page.
+All kinds of data are anonymously collected from your visitors.
+You can identify the ratio of desktop to mobile users, what geographical area your visitors are from, and you can even identify behavioural patterns like the tendency to always return to the homepage using the back-button rather than clicking the next page.
 Using analytics is vital to the success of a website.

 Domain names, hosting, and physical control over your website

 Note, if you manage your own hosting, this information does not apply.
 Consult your hosting company for information about your control panel.